arangoml/GenAIComps/comps/dataprep/arango/langchain/README.md

 - `ALLOWED_RELATIONSHIPS`: Specifies which relationship types are allowed in the graph.
 Defaults to an empty list, allowing all relationship types.
 - `NODE_PROPERTIES`: If True, the LLM can extract any node properties from text.
 Alternatively, a list of valid properties can be provided for the LLM to extract, restricting extraction to those specified.
 Defaults to `["description"]`.
 - `RELATIONSHIP_PROPERTIES`: If True, the LLM can extract any relationship properties from text.
 Alternatively, a list of valid properties can be provided for the LLM to extract, restricting extraction to those specified.
 Defaults to `["description"]`.

+Parsing Configuration:
+- `PROCESS_TABLE`: If set to True, the microservice will process tables in the document.
+Defaults to `False`.
+- `TABLE_STRATEGY`: The strategy to understand tables for table retrieval.
+Defaults to `fast`.
+- `CHUNK_SIZE`: The size of the chunks to process.
+Defaults to `500`.
+- `CHUNK_OVERLAP`: The overlap between chunks.
+Defaults to `50`.